List of Full House and Fuller House characters: D.J. Tanner

-In Fuller House, D.J. is a recent widow and mother of three kids Jackson, Max and Tommy Jr. after her firefighter husband Tommy Sr. dies in the line of duty and lives with Stephanie and Kimmy.
+In Fuller House, D.J. is a recent widow and mother of three sons, Jackson, Max, and Tommy Jr. after her firefighter husband Tommy Sr. dies in the line of duty; she lives with Stephanie and Kimmy.
 D.J. is similar to her father Danny and becomes head of the household and her sister Stephanie and childhood best friend Kimmy helped look after her sons and Kimmy's daughter.
 D.J. has since become a veterinarian.
 When her boss retires, his son, Matt Harmon, and D.J. take over the pet clinic.
 Matt and Steve fight for D.J.'s affection, but both end up dating other people after D.J. says she's not ready to commit someone new yet.
 Realizing they have feelings for each other, Matt breaks up with his girlfriend and starts dating D.J.
-On the way to Steve's wedding in Japan, D.J., wearing a sleeping mask – and thinking she's talking to Kimmy – unknowingly tells Steve that she was going to pick him over Matt, and she feels like she's losing her soulmate.
+On the way to Steve's wedding in Japan, D.J., wearing a sleeping mask – and thinking she's talking to Kimmy – unknowingly tells Steve that she is going to pick him over Matt, and she feels like she's losing her soulmate.

 Steve tells Kimmy about D.J.'s confession and his intention to confront D.J. but changes his mind after he witnesses Matt proposing to D.J.
 The next day, before the wedding starts, Kimmy tells D.J. that Steve was the one who heard what she said on the plane.
 At the altar, Steve calls off the wedding, and D.J. breaks her engagement to Matt.
 Back home, the two decide to wait a month before they start dating, out of respect to their exes.
-After their "third, first date," Steve tells D.J. that the Los Angeles Lakers want him to be the team's foot specialist.
+After their "third, first date", Steve tells D.J. that the Los Angeles Lakers want him to be the team's foot specialist.
 He chooses to stay with her, but D.J. calls the team and says that he will take the job.
 After a few months Steve quits his job so that he can date DJ.
-Steve proposes to D.J. in season five, and get married in the series finale in a triple wedding with Stephanie and Jimmy, Kimmy and Fernando.
+Steve proposes to D.J. in season five, and get married in the series finale in a triple wedding with Stephanie and Jimmy, Kimmy, and Fernando.